jupyterhub/the-littlest-jupyterhub/docs/howto/auth/google.md

 # Authenticate using Google

-The **Google Authenticator** lets users log into your JupyterHub using their Google user ID / password.
+The **Google OAuthenticator** lets users log into your JupyterHub using their Google user ID / password.
 To do so, you'll first need to register an application with Google, and then provide information about this application to your `tljh` configuration.